dotnet/docs/docs/core/linux-prerequisites.md

 * zlib
 * libicu-devel

+For more information about the dependencies, see [Self contained Linux applications](https://github.com/dotnet/core/blob/master/Documentation/self-contained-linux-apps.md).

 ## Installing .NET Core Prerequisites With the Native Installers

 .NET Core native installers are available for supported Linux distributions/ versions.
 The native installers require admin (sudo) access to the server.
 The advantage of using a native installer is that the all of the .NET Core native dependencies are installed.
 Native installers also install the .NET Core SDK system-wide.

 On Linux, there are two installer package choices:

 * Using a feed-based package manager, such as apt-get for Ubuntu, or yum for CentOS.
 * Using the packages themselves, DEB or RPM.

 ### Scripting Installs With the .NET Core Installer Script

 The `dotnet-install` scripts are used to perform a non-admin install of the CLI toolchain and the shared runtime.
 You can download the scripts from the [CLI GitHub repo](https://github.com/dotnet/cli/tree/rel/1.0.0/scripts/obtain).